Stryker: Strategic and operational

-One of the key objectives outlined as part of the army transformation plan was the ability to deploy a brigade anywhere in the world within 96 hours, a division in 120 hours, and five divisions within 30 days.
+One of the key objectives outlined as part of the Army transformation plan was the ability to deploy a brigade anywhere in the world within 96 hours, a division in 120 hours, and five divisions within 30 days.
 Operational mobility requirements dictated that the vehicle be transportable by C-130 aircraft and that it would be able to roll-off manned and ready to fight.

 The Stryker's suitability for C-130 transport has led to criticism that the aircraft's range may not meet the 1,000-mile goal.
 The aircraft's range depends on variables such as the C-130 variant and conditions at the departure airport.
-In a demonstration conducted in April 2003, a Stryker infantry company, with 21 Stryker vehicles, was transported by C-130s to another airport 70 miles away.
+In a demonstration conducted in April 2003, a Stryker infantry company with 21 Stryker vehicles was transported by C-130s to another airport 70 miles away.
 This proved that the vehicle can be transported by C-130, but did not address the concerns regarding range and airport departure conditions.
-The slat armor, when installed, makes the vehicle too large to fit on a C-130, but RPG protection was not a requirement for C-130 transport.
+When equipped with slat armor the Stryker is too large to fit on a C-130, but RPG protection was not a requirement for C-130 transport.
 The Airbus A400M Atlas was being tested for compatibility with the Stryker in Autumn 2015.

 The Stryker is too heavy, 19–26 tons, depending on variant and add-on features, to be lifted by existing helicopters.

 In August 2004, testing was conducted to determine if the Stryker MGS could be airdropped.
 This testing started with a series of 12-foot drop tests, followed by the US Air Force successfully airdropping an up-weighted Stryker Engineering Support Vehicle from a C-17.
 Even though this test was a success, none of the Stryker variants have been certified for airdrop.
 As of 2013 work continues in this area with the capability assumed for the Unified Quest war game.